Message from SIG Chair

 The leadership entrusted to me would not be possible without the collective support of those who sustain this organization each day through their dedication, vision, and hard work.
 I am especially grateful to the many individuals who have generously shared their time and expertise through exemplary volunteer service across the SIG, including on the Award Committees, Executive Team, and Working Groups.

-With deep appreciation, we extend our heartfelt gratitude to Dr. Magdalena Pando (Southern Methodist University) and Dr. Zhongfeng Tian (Rutgers University–Newark), who have served in multiple leadership capacities—including Program Chair/Chair Elect, Chair, and, in the case of Dr. Pando, Past Chair—for their outstanding leadership and unwavering commitment during their respective terms.
+With deep appreciation, we extend our heartfelt gratitude to Dr. Magdalena Pando (Southern Methodist University) and Dr. Zhongfeng Tian (Rutgers University–Newark), who have served in multiple leadership capacities—including Program Chair/Chair-Elect, Chair, and, in the case of Dr. Pando and now Dr. Tian, Past Chair—for their outstanding leadership and unwavering commitment during their respective terms.
 At the same time, we warmly welcome the newest members of the SIG Executive Team: Dr. Suzanne García, Program Chair/Chair Elect (California State University Monterey Bay), and Dr. Susana Ibarra Johnson, Communications/Social Media Chair (New Mexico State University).
-We are also deeply grateful for the continued dedication and service of our returning Executive team members: Dr. Rouhollah Aghasaleh (They/Their), Parliamentarian (Cal Poly Humboldt); Dr. Cori Salmerón, Historian (Georgia State University); and Dr. Minhye Son, Secretary/Treasurer (California State University – Dominguez Hills).
+We are also deeply grateful for the continued dedication and service of our returning Executive team members: Dr. Rouhollah Aghasaleh, Parliamentarian (Cal Poly Humboldt); Dr. Cori Salmerón, Historian (Georgia State University); and Dr. Minhye Son, Secretary/Treasurer (California State University – Dominguez Hills).

 1. How can we build a more inclusive academic and professional community at both national and international levels?